The New England Journal of Medicine December 22, 2016

 Endpoint

-Key result: Apixaban resulted in fewer bleeding events and fewer hospitalizations than a vitamin K antagonist in patients with AF and ACS or PCI.
+Key result: Apixaban without aspirin resulted in less bleeding and fewer hospitalizations than regimens containing a vitamin K antagonist or aspirin.

 Tailored to your role